Endoprosthetics: Does it really have to be inpatient rehabilitation?

 Benefits of outpatient rehabilitation

-Patients recovering at home can use their familiar environment and maintain contact with family and friends.
-This increases social support, which can promote recovery.
-A structured daily routine and return to normality promote mental health. - Mobility and Independence
+Patients, who recover at home, können their familiar environment use and maintain contact with family and friends.
+This increases social Unterstützung and promotes recovery.
+A regular daily schedule and the Rückkehr to Normalität promote mental health. - Mobility and independence

-Outpatient programs help patients feel self-sufficient and mobile by training practical and everyday movements.
-Patients also receive assistance with movement in everyday life and returning to work. - Modern medical care and therapy options
+Outpatient programs help patients feel autonomous and mobile by training practical, everyday movements.
+Patients also receive assistance for daily movement and returning to work. - Modern medical care and therapy options

 Limits and prerequisites of outpatient rehabilitation